Numerical-Analysis/Spr2020Math377/onlinecourse.md

  **If you were using a scanning device on campus before, you may want to use mobile scanning apps like Adobe Scan, Simple Scan, CamScanner, etc.**

-* Quizzes: to be determined
+* Quizzes: weekly quizzes on Canvas during lecture time
-* Final Exam: to be determined
+* Final Exam: Part 1: A few quiz style questions done through Canvas.
+This will be done real time during a zoom meeting with a time limit.
+Part 2: A few take-home written questions.
+Part 3: A few take-home Python questions.
-* The weights on Homework, Quiz, Final exam is going to be changed.
+* Attendance 5%, HW 30%, Quiz 15%, Midterm 25%, Final 25%